 The appointment and acceptance of trustee form is just one of several documents that the bank may wish to see when opening or updating accounts in the name of the trust.
 Your attorney can assist you in gathering all of the information that you may need.

 We hope that this information answered your question about the trustee appointment and acceptance form.
-For more helpful tips and to stay up to date on the latest trust administration news in California, we encourage you to sign up for our free newsletter today!
+For more helpful tips and to stay up to date on the latest trust administration news in California, we encourage you to sign up for our free newsletter or contact us today!